Defect analysis

 Light microscopy and SEM for surface analysis

-Light microscopy provides a quick, precise method for the analysis of surface structures.
-It is particularly suitable for detecting visible defects such as scratches, cracks or contamination.
-Scanning electron microscopy (SEM) goes one step further: with its extremely high resolution, surfaces can be analyzed down to the smallest detail, which is particularly important while analyzing microstructural defects.
-In combination with EDX, SEM also makes it possible to analyze the chemical composition of materials and thus identify the causes of material damage.
+Light microscopy offers a fast and precise method for examining surface structures.
+It is particularly well-suited for detecting visible defects such as scratches, cracks or contaminants.
+Scanning electron microscopy (SEM) enables high-resolution surface analysis and makes even the smallest microstructural defects visible.
+In combination with EDX , the chemical composition can also be examined to identify the causes of material damage.

 FIB-SEM for nano-structure analysis